nv-morpheus/Morpheus/examples/abp_nvsmi_detection/README.md

 ====Pipeline Complete====
 ```

 The output file `.tmp/output/abp_nvsmi_detections.jsonlines` will contain a single boolean value for each input line.
-At some point the values will switch from `true` to `false`:
+At some point the values will switch from `false` to `true`:

 ```
 ...